CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2026-02-19.md

   - @sjn @robrwo
     - questions about posting links to CVEs in Mastodon, BlueSky etc.
     - there is no RSS available for the CVE announcement list
+    - @sjn suggests a custom emitter that produces content suitable for manual cut&paste (max 280 chars) for now.
+API auto-posting can come later

   - @timlegge
     - a copy of published CVEs should be kept in a public git repo